Borks/ScopeFocus-v2/README.md

 `alt+f` - Toggle focus

-`alt+x` - Remove focus from selection or from selection
+`alt+x` - Remove focus from selection or from under cursor

 `alt+backspace` - Remove focus from all places